CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

     - Was there anything you did not plan for initially or that you had to drop in the end?
     - What were the reasons for the above changes and could they have been foreseen with better planning?

-3. **Development Process:** Reflect on the process (specifically the steps each team member took to contribute to the codebase) you followed during the project, and answer the following questions:
+3. **Development Process:** Reflect on the process (specifically, the steps each team member took to contribute to the codebase) you followed during the project, and answer the following questions:
     - What was the process you initially planned to follow?
 What was the process you actually followed?
     - Was the process effective?
 Why or why not?
     - Did you skip steps or adopt additional techniques during the project?
 What were they and why did you do so?

 4. **Meeting Minutes:** Attach all meeting minutes kept throughout the project, which should include information about the agenda/topics discussed, decisions made, and work assignments.

 5. **Team Experience:** Reflect on your experience working as a team.
 You should discuss as a team on the aspects of communication, scheduling, responsibilities and equitable contributions.
-Answer the following points:
+Answer the following points by providing at least one concrete action for each:
       - What should your team **keep doing?** What worked well, and why?
       - What should your team **start doing?** What didn't work so well, and why?
 What will you do differently?
       - What should your team **stop doing?** What are some bad habits that your team should avoid in the future and why?